How to Get Your

 • Severe nausea

-• Severe and persistent muscle spasms including without limitation those characteristic of multiple sclerosis
+• Severe and persistent muscle spasms, including without limitation characteristics of multiple sclerosis

 • and any other medical condition or its treatment approved by the Department of Health